skrey/yellow-extensions/source/help/en/troubleshooting.md

 </IfModule>
 ```

 When your website doesn't work, then you have to [enable the rewrite module](https://stackoverflow.com/questions/869092/how-to-enable-mod-rewrite-for-apache-2-2) and [update the global configuration](https://stackoverflow.com/questions/18740419/how-to-set-allowoverride-all).
-After the configuration has been changed, you have to restart/reload the Apache web server.
+After the configuration has been changed, you may have to restart/reload the Apache web server.

 ## Problems with Nginx